What Is the Typical Recovery Time After Endovascular Interventions

 Hospital Stay Duration

-Patients should usually start walking within 24 hours after the procedure.
-This helps prevent blood clots and improves circulation.
-In this phase, pain management mainly uses oral medications.
-Discomfort after the procedure is usually mild, especially compared to open surgery.
+Patients are generally encouraged to start walking within 24 hours of the procedure to prevent blood clots and improve circulation.
+Pain management in this phase primarily uses oral medications, and discomfort is usually mild compared to open surgery.

 Short-Term Recovery Phase (First 2–6 Weeks)

-The first two weeks are a crucial early recovery phase when patients typically see the most significant improvements.
-During this time:
+The first two weeks are the most critical early recovery phase, where patients typically see the most significant improvements.

-• Heavy lifting is restricted (generally no more than 10 pounds).
+• Heavy lifting is restricted — generally nothing over 10 pounds

-• The groin incision site should be monitored for any signs of infection or complications.
+• The groin incision site should be monitored for signs of infection or complications

-Research shows that starting rehabilitation within 2 days after surgery greatly enhances outcomes.
-Early rehabilitation leads to lower hospital-associated disability rates (8.5% vs. 23.3%) and shorter stays (4.4 days vs. 18.9 days).
+Research shows that starting rehabilitation within 2 days of surgery significantly improves outcomes — lower hospital-associated disability rates (8.5% vs. 23.3%) and shorter overall stays (4.4 days vs. 18.9 days).

 Weeks 2–6: Progressive Activity Increase